dannyperson/hiphop/README.md

 - Staying decentralized and impossible to take down

 What's NOT a priority and why:
-- Adding more metadata services: HipHop already provide a huge library (iTunes and Last.fm, combined) that satisfies 99.99% of the users
+- Adding more metadata services: HipHop already provides an enormous library of tracks (iTunes and Last.fm, combined)
 - Playing local files (most of them are available for streaming anyway)
-- Working on anything that would require HipHop to have a backend or some sort of centralized system that could be easily be taken down
+- Working on anything that would require HipHop to have a backend or some sort of centralized system that could easily be taken down
-- Too advanced features (ex: showing the kbps for the song)
+- Too advanced features (ex: showing the kbps for the current track)

 ## HipHop on the Web